Ecomodernism: Description

 Ecomodernism embraces substituting natural ecological services with energy, technology, and synthetic solutions as long as they help reduce impact on environment.

 Debates that form the foundation of ecomodernism were born from disappointment in traditional organizations who denied use of advanced technologies such as nuclear power thus leading to an increase of reliance of fossil gas and increase of emissions instead of reduction (e.g. Energiewende).
 Coming from evidence-based, scientific and pragmatic positions, ecomodernism engages in the debate on how to best protect natural environments, how to accelerate decarbonization to mitigate climate change, and how to accelerate the economic and social development of the world's poor.
 In these debates, ecomodernism distinguishes itself from other schools of thought, including ecological economics, degrowth, population reduction, laissez-faire economics, the "soft energy" path, and central planning.
 Ecomodernism draws on American pragmatism, political ecology, evolutionary economics, and modernism.
 Diversity of ideas and dissent are claimed values in order to avoid the intolerance born of extremism and dogmatism.

 Ecomodernist ideas have been associated in the United States with the California-based Breakthrough Institute and internationally with WePlanet NGO.
-While the word 'ecomodernism' has only been used to describe modernist environmentalism since 2013, the term has a longer history in academic design writing and Ecomodernist ideas were developed within a number of earlier texts, including Martin Lewis's Green Delusions, Stewart Brand's Whole Earth Discipline and Emma Marris's Rambunctious Garden.
+While the word 'ecomodernism' has only been used to describe modernist environmentalism since 2013, the term has a longer history in academic design writing from Peter Fine and Eric Benson and Ecomodernist ideas were developed within a number of earlier texts, including Martin Lewis's Green Delusions, Stewart Brand's Whole Earth Discipline and Emma Marris's Rambunctious Garden.
 In their 2015 manifesto, 18 self-professed ecomodernists—including scholars from the Breakthrough Institute, Harvard University, Jadavpur University, and the Long Now Foundation—sought to clarify the movement's vision: "we affirm one long-standing environmental ideal, that humanity must shrink its impacts on the environment to make more room for nature, while we reject another, that human societies must harmonize with nature to avoid economic and ecological collapse."

 Key among the goals of an ecomodern environmental ethic is the use of technology to intensify human activity and make more room for wild nature.
 Among other things, ecomodernists embrace: